James K. Kelly

-James Kerr Kelly (February 16, 1819 – September 15, 1903) was an American politician born in Pennsylvania.
-He was a United States senator for Oregon from 1871 to 1877, and later Chief Justice of the Oregon Supreme Court.
+James Kerr Kelly (February 16, 1819 – September 15, 1903) was an American politician who served as the United States senator from Oregon from 1871 to 1877, and later Chief Justice of the Oregon Supreme Court.
 Prior to his election to the Senate he had been elected to both houses of the local legislature, serving in the Territorial House and State Senate, and was a member of the Oregon Constitutional Convention in 1857.

 Early life

 Kelly was born in Centre County, Pennsylvania, in 1819.
 There he attended the school at Milton, and later the Lewisburg Academies.
 For his higher education, the future Congressman graduated from the College of New Jersey in 1839.
 James Kelly then studied law in Carlisle, Pennsylvania, at the Dickinson School of Law and was admitted to practice law in Pennsylvania in 1842.

 Career

 Upon entering the legal profession, Mr. Kelly began private practice in Lewistown, Pennsylvania, then was the deputy attorney general for Mifflin County, Pennsylvania.
 In 1849 he left for California and the newly discovered gold fields, then moved on to the Oregon Territory in 1851.
 In Oregon he set up a law practice in Portland and was one of three people selected to help re-write the laws of the territory.